According to a 2019 survey performed by O’Reilly, 85% of businesses were utilizing or considering the use of AI.

 Process automation provides an excellent way to relieve your employees from simple repetitive tasks.
 It can excel with tasks that have an easy-to-define beginning and endpoint and offer you a way to leverage business process management intelligence to its fullest.
 Automating your mundane tasks and jobs can reduce costs by freeing up employees to focus on more important assignments.
 It also provides a more efficient and accurate result and process.

 Building a strategy is no easy task, so here's what you should keep in mind: if you have a project with clearly defined rules – go with RPA.
-Respectively, if your data is unstructured and requires cognitive judgement, AI might be a much better fit.
+Respectively, if your data is unstructured and requires cognitive judgment, AI might be a much better fit.
 As for IPA, it offers the same capabilities as RPA and AI - but doesn’t require big training data samples or rule-based training, which might prove best if you require instantaneous results.

 The combination of the above-mentioned process automation technologies has significantly elevated productivity.
-They offer an exciting way to automate complex tasks by leveraging such solutions, as machine learning and natural language processing.
+They offer an exciting way to automate complex tasks by leveraging such solutions, as Machine Learning ƒand Natural Language Processing.
 The enhanced capabilities process automation offers can help improve your business, scale better, and remain competitive in an ever-evolving marketplace.